Erallie/css-inserter/README.md

 [Click here](https://www.w3schools.com/tags/default.asp) for a list of HTML tags to use.

 And here is a [guide](https://www.w3schools.com/html/html_styles.asp) on how to format the "style" part of the CSS snippet.
-Everything within the quotes following "style=" should be entered in the CSS snippet.
+Everything within the quotes following "`style=`" should be entered in the CSS snippet.

 ![Settings Panel](./assets/Settings_Panel.png)